vishwajeet14all/Assignment_front/README.md

 # Live link ->
 https://melodious-gumdrop-98f179.netlify.app
-//please wait of ot takes time after Registr or login your account it take some time or try it in again in some time . i used shared hosting here
+//please wait if it,s takes time after Registr or login your account it take some time or try it in again in some time . i used shared hosting here

 ## Available Scripts
 npm i